 ICT Specialist teacher Mr Pete Grantham, provides all year 1-6 students weekly ICT classes advancing their computer skills.

 Formal Grammar All classes are instructed in formal grammar each week due to the importance of this often overlooked area of literacy.
-Dr MacNeill, the Head Master, conducts one hour sessions with some senior classes.
+Dr MacNeill, the Principal, conducts one hour sessions with some senior classes.

 Bluearth Every morning all classes from years 1 – 6 gather on the school oval to engage in the Bluearth program that highlights cooperation, social skills and leadership.
 Year six students act as mentors to engage other classes in fitness games ending with a whole school cool down.
 The sense of community through whole school participation plays a vital role in students’ readiness to work and cooperation in day to day matters.